Mary had a long and very happy career as a school secretary and it was through the school that she developed her passion for sailing.

-When I started school at five years old, I had to walk one and a half miles to the local school.
-When an air-raid siren went off, we dropped everything in the classroom, grabbed a rush-mat to sit on and ran for the shelters, dug out from the playing fields and the top covered in grass so not to be obvious from above.
-To pass the time, we had to recite our times table and if very lucky, the teacher in charge would read a story to us.
-Going home from school was always exciting as we loved collecting the strips of aluminium foil dropped by the Germans to block our radio which floated down and landed on the roads and in gardens.
+When I started school at five years old I had to walk one and a half miles to the local school.
+When an air-raid siren went off, we dropped everything in the classroom, grabbed a rush mat to sit on and ran for the shelters which were dug out from the playing fields and the top was covered in grass so as to not be obvious from above.
+To pass the time we had to recite our times tables and if we were very lucky, the teacher in charge would read a story to us.
+Going home from school was always exciting as we loved collecting the strips of aluminium foil dropped by the Germans to block our radio, which floated down and landed on the roads and in gardens.

-Dad was in the RAF so Mum took me into Southend as a treat.
-Tight security on the bus when identity cards had to be shown at all times.
-I still have mine – maybe, I’ll leave it to a museum.
-At the end of Southend High Street there is a steep hill down to the pier – the longest in the country.
-In case of enemy invasion, this road was built high with pyramid-shaped stone tank teeth to prevent any landings and gaining access to the shore.
-At the end of the War, a huge bonfire was lit up on Rayleigh Mount to celebrate VE day, with lots of singing and dancing.
+Dad was in the RAF so mum took me into Southend as a treat.
+There was tight security on the bus when identity cards had to be shown at all times.
+I still have mine; maybe I’ll leave it to a museum.
+At the end of Southend High Street there is a steep hill down to the pier – the longest pier in the country.
+In case of enemy invasion, this road was built high with pyramid shaped stone tank teeth to prevent any landings and gaining access to the shore.
+At the end of the war a huge bonfire was lit up on Rayleigh Mount to celebrate VE day, with lots of singing and dancing.

-At eleven years, our class was transferred to Rayleigh Secondary School which I loved and enjoyed – the last year as Head Girl which entailed seeing that the prefects knew their duties which I altered weekly, being responsible for lost property and, if and when the school secretary was away ill, I was asked by the Head to collect the dinner money on Mondays, check it, bag it and give to the Caretaker to bank.
-To mark the change of lessons, I had to ring a large, clanging bell.
-A few years later, an electric bell push was installed in the Head’s room which made it much quicker and louder to hear.
-As Games Captain, it was my job to organise netball matches between the four House teams, played on home ground plus matches against other schools in the area.
+At 11 years old our class was transferred to Rayleigh Secondary School which I loved and enjoyed.
+The last year I was Head Girl which entailed seeing that the prefects knew their duties which I altered weekly, being responsible for lost property and, if and when the school secretary was away ill, I was asked by the Head to collect the dinner money on Mondays, check it, bag it and give it to the caretaker to bank.
+To mark the change of lessons I had to ring a large, clanging bell.
+A few years later an electric bell push was installed in the Head’s room which made it much quicker and louder to hear.
+As Games Captain it was my job to organise netball matches between the four House teams played on home ground plus matches against other teams in the area.

-Len and I got married in 1952, when he was demobbed from the RAF after the compulsory two year service in one of the Forces.
-We moved to Norfolk in February 1965, when our two boys were still babies.
-A new school had just been built in Taverham and again I was fortunate to get the Secretary’s job, luckily only four half days a week.
-I started at a local First School in October 1973 and was very happy there for twenty years.
-Receiving my long service award from County Hall, of twenty pounds, I left in the September 1991.
+Len and I got married in 1952 when he was demobbed from the RAF after the compulsory two year service in one of the Forces.
+We moved to Norfolk in February 1965 when our two boys were still babies.
+A new school had just been built in Taverham and I was fortunate to get the secretary’s job, luckily only four half days a week.
+I then started at Nightingale First School in October 1973 and was very happy there for 20 years.
+Receiving my long service award of £20 from County Hall, I left in September 1991.

-The school only had four classrooms when it first opened and the layout of the classrooms were the usual format of two children sharing a desk with a lid with their books, etc. When going into the classroom, you could hear a pin drop, all heads down and working hard.
-Then about ten years later, round tables were introduced, seating eight children.
-When I had to go in and speak to a teacher, first I had to go round the classroom to find her and missing the young children wandering around disturbing the ones who wanted to get on with their work, chattering away in loud voices.
-Sadly, we had the last of the teachers who could discipline children with just a look or in a quiet but effective voice.
+The school only had four classrooms when it first opened and the layout of the classrooms was the usual format of two children sharing a desk with a lid where they kept their books etc. When going into the classroom you could hear a pin drop, all heads down with everyone working hard.
+Then about ten years later round tables were introduced, seating eight children.
+When I had to go in and speak to a teacher, first I had to go round the classroom to find her while avoiding the young children wandering around, chattering away in loud voices and disturbing the ones who wanted to get on with their work.
+Sadly, we had the last of the teachers who could discipline children with just a look or with a quiet, but effective, voice.

-My duties were very varied over the years which I enjoyed.
+My duties were very varied over the years, which I enjoyed.
 I had to organise a date for the nit-nurse to come round once a term to check on the children’s hair.
-If a child had lotion to take home, to clean the scalp, Mum called in to my room to pick up some lotion to take away.
-I had to spend time reassuring her that her child was not the only one with nits.
+If a child had lotion to take home to clean the scalp, Mum called into my room to pick up the lotion to take away.
+I had to spend time reassuring her that her child was not the only one with nits!

-If staff were ill and could not get to school, I had to arrange for a relief teacher to come in.
-This entailed a lot of form-filling and paperwork and then sent to County Hall.
+If staff were ill and could not get to school I had to arrange for a relief teacher to come in.
+This entailed a lot of form filling and paperwork to send to County Hall.

-The Caretaker lived adjacent to the school and I kept him supplied with all his requirements for cleaning and more paperwork to County Hall.
+The caretaker lived adjacent to the school and I kept him supplied with all his requirements for cleaning which meant more paperwork for County Hall.